colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 This post will be focused on setting up the canvas where each part of the game will be displayed on.

-## Getting Started

-### Adding Front-End Constants
+## Setting up constants (again)

-The same way you created a constants file for the game logic, you'll need to also create one for the front-end
+The same way you created a constants file for the game logic, you'll need to also create one for the front-end.

 Create a new directory in `src` called `constants` then, inside the directory you've just created (`src/constants`), create a called `index.js` with these contents: